 Take comfort knowing that everyone in your field was once in the exact same place you are in right now.
 Entering your desired field is your chance to shine and build on what you’ve learned.
 After all, you wouldn’t have been hired if the company didn’t think you could do the job.
 You’ve got what it takes, and it’s time to prove it.

-Now that he’s on the other side of this experience, James has some advice to pass along to the (hopefully not-for-long) occupationally anxious!
+Now that he’s on the other side of this experience, he has some advice to pass along to the (hopefully not-for-long) occupationally anxious!
 He recently shared his tips on Twitter, as part of a Tweet chat with the CompTIA charity Creating IT Futures.
-Here’s what James had to share on how to prepare for your first IT job.
+Here’s what he had to share on how to prepare for your first IT job.

 - Don’t step.
 JUMP outside of your comfort zone!